walindi/Pomodoro/README.md

+## Pomdoro Technique

 Recently I've been spending long hours on my computer, way past the point of optimal productivity and with almost no breaks.

-While scrolling the internet I came across a time management method called the Pomodoro Technique.
+While scrolling the internet I came across a time management method called the **Pomodoro Technique**.

 ![pomodoro.timer](pomodoro.jpeg)
 Pomodoro is the Italian word for tomato.